Teach baby how to swim during National Baby Swimming Week

-This week commencing 31st October it’s the first-ever National Baby Swimming Week, and parents across the UK will be taking their babies and toddlers to swimming classes where they will gain a host of health benefits.
+This week commencing 16th - 22nd October 2017, it’s National Baby Swimming Week, and parents across the UK will be taking their babies and toddlers to swimming classes where they will gain a host of health benefits.

 Parents with babies as young as one-day-old are now heading to the pool to attend swimming classes because they help build baby's physical strength, their mental and social development, and help with parent-child bonding.
 Most importantly, they teach our little ones a potentially life-saving skill.

 Plus, according to a recent survey conducted by Water Babies for National Swimming Week children who start learning swimming from an early age are more physically active in general.
 The survey found that 93% of children under the age of five who attend swimming lessons are physically active for at least 3 hours per day.
 That’s more than the official guidelines, which recommend sixty minutes of moderate-to-vigorous intensity physical activity per day.
 On average, only around a half of seven-to-eight year olds achieve this recommendation.